 2.4 Student Members

-2.4.1 Any person who is a registered pharmacy student and an undergraduate at any accredited educational institution in the Republic or a post-graduate student who is involved in study/research/course work in fields pertaining to the pharmaceutical sciences is eligible for student membership of the Academy; provided that persons who are registered as post-graduate students and are on the full-time salaried staff establishment of a tertiary educational institution or are in fulltime paid employment are not eligible for student membership.
+2.4.1 Any person who is a postgraduate pharmacy student at any accredited educational institution in the Republic who is involved in study/research/course work in fields pertaining to the pharmaceutical sciences is eligible for student membership of the Academy; provided that persons who are registered as post-graduate students and are on the full-time salaried staff establishment of a tertiary educational institution or are in fulltime paid employment are not eligible for student membership.